You may have faced the technology term Virtual Private Network, otherwise known as a VPN.

 Do I Need a VPN at Home?

-Yes, it can keep you safe from other threats and provide access to unavailable content, among other things
+Yes, a VPN can keep you safe from other threats and provide access to restricted content, among other things

 How Does a VPN Work at Home?